-There are so many different tools you can use in healing an ulcer, but food is the most important one.
-While supplements and medications can help calm acid reflux, you can adjust your diet so that the ulcer isn’t irritated in the first place.
+There are so many different tools you can use in healing an ulcer, but knowing the best foods for an ulcer may be the most important one.
+While supplements and medications can help calm ulcer symptoms, it’s crucial to adjust your diet so your ulcer doesn’t become irritated in the first place.
 Given enough time, you may even be able to eliminate the ulcer altogether.
 The best foods for an ulcer is important to know so you can get from hurting to healing as quickly as possible.

 While there are some foods that can help with an ulcer, this post will also cover the foods to avoid if you have an ulcer.
 What you do eat is just as important as what you don’t eat.
 Food sensitivities and/or allergies can be harmful to the digestive tract and trigger an ulcer causing painful acid reflux.
 It’s for this reason that a lot of people who have ulcers have success with the certain elimination diets.
 If you are having ongoing digestive issues, I always recommend writing a food journal as well as starting an elimination diet to help you rule out any sensitive foods.
 This list is also a great place to start.